hodyroff/scs-training/clusterstacks/presentation/01-introduction.md

 Note:
 - Cluster Stacks provide a standardized approach to K8s cluster management
-- They're built on Cluster API (CAPI), a Kubernetes SIG project for cluster lifecycle management
+- They're built on Cluster API (CAPI), a Kubernetes SIG project for cluster life-cycle management
 - The key innovation is combining both core K8s configuration and essential add-ons (like CNI)
 - Each Cluster Stack is tested as a whole, ensuring components work together
 - Think of them as distributions that define the entire cluster, not just the Kubernetes components